Tips For Cleaning Earbuds

 Why Cleaning Earbuds and Headphones is Essential

 Not all headphones in the study were crawling with germs, however.
-One pair had a CFU count of 20; another tipped the scales at 830,000 CFU.
+One pair had a CFU count of 20, while another had 830,000 CFU.

 Even with such a wide range and the possibility of your headphones falling toward the lower end, researchers concluded that it couldn't hurt to disinfect them every so often.

-Common bacteria that can live on your earbuds include Staphylococcus that can cause a painful ear infection.
+Common bacteria that can live on your earbuds include Staphylococcus, which can cause a painful ear infection.
 Then there's all the dirt, bacteria, and other microbes you can't see that might make you sick.

 Studies have shown that headphone use increases bacterial growth inside the ear.
 Clean earbuds and headphones are just more sanitary.